‘Teen Mom 2’ Javi Marroquin Speaks About Jenelle Evans Burning Gift From Kailyn Lowry, Says It Was ‘Funny’

 On an upcoming episode of Teen Mom 2, viewers will watch as Jenelle Evans sets fire to a gift sent to her by fellow cast mate Kailyn Lowry.
-While the video initially appeared on Evans social media account last year, it will be played on the show.
+While the video initially appeared on Evans’ social media account last year, it will be seen on the show.
 According to a report from InTouch Weekly, Kailyn Lowry’s ex-husband Javi Marroquin spoke out about the video and revealed he thought the burning of the gift was “funny.”

 Speaking to OK!
 Magazine, Javi revealed what he thought about the whole thing.